Skip to main content

 HYPOPHARYNGEAL OR BASE OF TONGUE OBSTRUCTION

-Base-of-tongue advancement by means of advancing the genial tubercle of the mandible, tongue suspension, or hyoid suspension (aka hyoid myotomy and suspension or hyoid advancement) may help with the lower pharynx.
+Tongue suspension, or hyoid suspension (aka hyoid myotomy and suspension or hyoid advancement) can also help with the lower pharynx airway obstruction.

 POTENTIAL COMPLICATIONS